 A tag is needed by all hunters in Nevada to pursue big game populations like mule deer, bighorn sheep, elk, mountain goats or pronghorn antelope.

 Mountain lions are also a big game species.
-Mountain lion tags are available online at ndowlicensing.com, or over the counter at local license agents.
+Mountain lion tags are available online at www.ndowlicensing.com or over the counter at local license agents.
 Call 1-800-800-1667 to identify open hunt units.

-The application period for the Nonresident Guided Hunt is generally open around mid-March, with results available by late-March.
+The application period for the Nonresident Guided Mule Deer Hunt is generally open around mid-February, with results available by late-March.
 This hunt is only available to nonresidents.

 The main application period for big game, which includes the Silver State and Partnership in Wildlife tags, generally runs from mid-March to mid-May.
-You can watch for the opening at www.ndowlicensing.com.
 Results from this draw are available at the end of May or beginning of June.

 All application periods and the The First-Come, First-Served program can be found at www.ndowlicensing.com during their respectful open dates.